sfc-gh-mkobel/hybrid-table-quickstart/README.md

 To complete this HOL, attendees need the following:
 - Snowflake account with Hybrid Tables Enabled
 - Account Admin and password which you should use to execute the HOL

-**IMPORTANT**: <br>
-At TECHUP, you will be provided with an account, a user name, and a password provided by Hol Helpers so no action is necessary on your end.

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface